-This blog post is part of “Things To Do in Helen Georgia” blog series.
+This blog post is part of “DEFINITIVE GUIDE TO BOOKING A TRIP TO HELEN, GEORGIA” blog series.

 When visitors first arrive in Helen, Georgia with its cobblestone streets and hundreds of Bavarian-styled local attractions, it's easy to get caught up in all the things there are to do.
 However, what makes Helen unique is that it's also the perfect “home base” for your explorations around North Georgia.